 Why Is My Blower Motor Not Working?

-As with most parts of your HVAC system, the blower motor is prone to wear and tear.
+Over time, you may be dealing with a bad blower motor due to wear and tear.
 In other cases, dirty HVAC filters or faulty compressor fan blades may be causing the issue.
 If you hear loud noises or vibrations coming from the indoor blower unit, take a look.

 How to check for a bad blower motor

 Look at your thermostat to see if it's maintaining the temperature you set.
-If it's not, it could mean there's an issue with your system's blower motor.
+If it's not, it could mean there's an issue with your air conditioner.

 Locate the breaker box and check to see if one of the breakers is flipped to the "off" position.
 If the breaker is tripped, your outlet and systems won't reveive any power and can't be reset until the breaker is on.